paradisec-archive/PARADISEC_workflows/03_data_management.md

 ### PARADISEC-configured Spreadsheet

  Right-click on this [link](http://www.paradisec.org.au/wp-content/uploads/2020/10/PDSCMinimalMetadata2020.xlsx){:target="_blank"} to save the PARADISEC pre-configured spreadsheet.
 All fields necessary to create catalog items in PARADISEC are included.
+><span style="color:DarkBlue">
-> Note:  Rows in the PARADISEC spreadsheet are meant to capture metadata at the level of an item, or recording session.
+>**NOTE**: Rows in the PARADISEC spreadsheet are meant to capture metadata at the level of an item, or recording session.
 Do not list individual file information.
+></span>
 <p align="center">
   <img width="500" src="images/PARADISEC-spreadsheet.jpg">
 </p>